ippontech/blog-usa/posts/python-in-production-part-2-of-5.md

 # Installing Your Program as a Local Package

-How do you use packages??
+How do you use packages?
 Well, you have to install them with pip first!
 Let's do that now.
 From the command line, navigate to the src directory and install your *local* package.
 ```bash
 cd ..
 python3 -m pip install .
 ```

 **Note:** make sure you type the ' . ' after install.
-This tells pip to install any packages it finds in current directory.
+This tells pip to install any packages it finds in the current directory.
 You should see something familiar, like this...
 ```bash
 Processing /Users/lucas/PersonalProjects/sample-python-project/src
   Preparing metadata (setup.py) ... done